Vir Singh (writer): Role of women in writings

-Unlike most of the popular religions, Sikhism stresses the equality between men and women and that it is even sinful to consider either sex above the other.
+Sikhism stresses equality between men and women and that it is even sinful to consider either sex above the other.
 Singh reflected this belief in his novels, and featured them in a number of strong female characters.
 In fact, his very first novel was Sundari, which featured Sunder Kaur, a woman who converted from Hinduism to Sikhism and then proceeded to lead a life of adventure in the jungles with a band of Sikh warriors.
 It was the first novel penned in the Punjabi language.
 Through Sundari, Singh hoped to embody all the ideals of Guru Nanak’s lessons.
 The book was well received by the Sikh community and gained popularity almost immediately.
 Other important female characters he wrote were Rani Raj Kaur, Satvant Kaur, Subhagji and Sushil Kaur.
 Even by today's modern standards, these female characters are still considered to be well rounded and an inspiration to both male and female Sikhs alike.
-Bhai Vir Singh went even as far as often portraying the women in his novels as more prone to spiritual enlightenment than her male counterpart.
+Singh often portrayed the women in his novels as more prone to spiritual enlightenment than her male counterpart.

 Punjab & Sind Bank

-Bhai Vir Singh was one of the founders of the Punjab & Sind Bank.
-He co-found Punjab & Sind bank with his friends.
+He was one of the founders of the Punjab & Sind Bank; he co-founded it with Sir Sunder Singh Majitha, and Sardar Tarlochan Singh.

 Awards

 He was honoured with the Sahitya Akademi Award in 1955 and the Padma Bhushan Award in 1956.

-The Government of India released a stamp to commemorate Bhai sahib's birth centenary in 1972.
+1972 Indian stamp commemorating his birth centenary.

-Posthumous Recognition
+Commentary

-The portion of his commentary on the Adi Granth – nearly one half of the Holy Book – he had completed was published posthumously in seven large volumes.
+His commentary on nearly half of the Adi Granth was published posthumously in seven large volumes.